Common Objections to UBI—And Why They Don’t Hold Up

 “They can do it themselves.”
 This feeling is summed up in the saying: “If a man will not work, he shall not eat.”
 But this worked when time provided a sufficient return.
 Progress broke that link.
 There was a time when you could plant a field, build a house, fish or hunt, start a fire, and survive.
 It is literally impossible for a person in modern society to live like that.
 We got too good at providing the basics, and to access it you need cash.
 Working multiple jobs at minimum wage could still leave a family unable to make ends meet.
 Minimum wage itself is one of the “gifts” we give that cost more than a direct transfer of cash.
 With a basic income, say $1000 a month, we’re certainly not making ends meet, but we provide a floor so that with work, many more of our neighbors will stop living on the edge.

 “People will stop working.”
 Let’s measure what matters.
 We’ve treated traditional paid work as sacred, even when it’s meaningless, cranking the handle just to pad the GDP.
 With basics covered, people redirect energy—trials show it: family, businesses, skills.
-That’s growth, not grind.
 This is the true source of economic growth: not forced participation, but empowered individuals making meaningful contributions.
 UBI allows people to become agents of change, leading to benefits that extend far beyond just monetary value.
 It’s not a loss of work, it’s a shift toward purposeful, valuable work.

 “Some people will get into trouble.”
 It’s a fair concern—stability can be dangerous.
 But let’s be honest: addiction and crime are more often born of desperation than stability.
 Cash relieves that pressure.
 It doesn’t guarantee people will thrive—but it makes it far more likely.
 And that doesn’t mean we abandon support systems.
 Far from it.
 Some will still struggle, and that’s where charity, mentorship, and healing come in.
 Cash isn’t the end of care, it clears the way for deeper, more meaningful help.